ItzBotHulk/GetMeChai/README.md

 # GetMeChai...
-This web site is developed on react js, mongo db, express js and tailwind css
+This web site is developed on Next js, mongo db and tailwind css